happy-octo/jenseits-des-hypes/README.md

 - The password is `*****` (see Slide)
 - Login to OpenShift. https://red.ht/jenseits-des-hypes
 - You have a project `userXX-sonnenschirm`
-- Navigate to OpenShift AI via the 9-dot menu.
+- Navigate to OpenShift AI via the 9-dot menu on the top right.

 ## Deploy a ollama serving runtime